Teapotka/slovovyr/CONTRIBUTING.md

 ---

 ### <a name='start-us'>Start</a>
-1) Open terminal
+1) Make a "fork" of the project in GitHub
-2) Clone the repository with the `git clone command https://github.com/Teapotka/slovovyr.git`
+2) Clone the repository with the command `git clone https://github.com/Your_Nickname/slovovyr.git'
-3) Type `npm install` or `yarn install`
+3) Enter `npm install` or `yarn install` command
-4) Start the local server with the `npm run dev` command
+4) Start the local server with `npm run dev` command
+5) Make your branch - `git checkout -b feature`
+6) Make changes to the code
+7) Push the tweaks to the repository with `git push -u origin feature` command
+8) Send PR according to [template](#template-us)
-5) Done! :tada:
+9) Done! :tada:

 ---